lorerave85/ocr-demo/README.md

 The
 [Tesseract's User Forum](https://groups.google.com/forum/#!msg/tesseract-ocr/Wdh_JJwnw94/24JHDYQbBQAJ)
-Presents interesting analysis on font size.
-For two versions of the library version and two test datasets, the recognition error reaches a minimum when capital letters have between 20 and 50 pixels.
-This specific font is of course library-dependent but it gives another reason to believe we ought to re-scale our input images before staring the processing.
+presents an interesting analysis on font size.
+For two versions of the library and two test datasets, the recognition error reaches a minimum when capital letters have between 20 and 50 pixels.
+This specific size is of course library-dependent but it gives another reason to believe we ought to re-scale our input images before staring the processing.

 ![](./screenshots/tess_accuracy_4fonts.png)

-Although automatically rescaling the input is big issue on its own (as we would need to know upfront what the initial font size is in order to script the re-scaling method), for this demo it will suffice to do the re-scaling manually.
+Although automatically rescaling the input is a big issue on its own (as we would need to know upfront what the initial font size is in order to script the re-scaling method), for this demo it will suffice to do so manually.

 One last hint the [documentation](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality#page-segmentation-method) provides is the `Page Segmentation Mode` adjustment.
 By default, `Tesseract` expects a page of text when it segments an image.
-If we just seeking to OCR a small region, we could try a different segmentation mode using the `--psm` argument:
+If we are justseeking to OCR a small region, we could try a different segmentation mode using the `--psm` argument:

 ```
   0    Orientation and script detection (OSD) only.